 Note: This example needs a lot of computing power; therefore you may want to set the environment variable JULIA_NUM_THREADS=auto before running julia.

-for c in eachcol(emb.embeddings)
+for c in eachcol(emb)

 1 normalize!(c)